-Connelly has six beds and provides short-term care, treatment and rehabilitation in preparation for a return to life in an open unit or in the community.
+Connelly has six beds and provides short-term care, treatment and rehabilitation for men in preparation for a return to life in an open unit or in the community.

 The focus for your stay in Connelly is on recovery.
 Various structured activities are provided and you will take increasing responsibility for your day to day life, for example taking part in a rota to cook evening meals, and managing your own medication.